snl-dakota/dakota/docs-sphinx/source/usingdakota/methodtypes/stochastic.rst

    \label{eq:norm_squared}

-where the univariate inner products have simple closed form expressions for each polynomial in the Askey scheme :raw-latex:`\cite{abram_stegun}` and are readily computed as part of the numerically-generated solution procedures described in
-Section `1.1.2 <#uq:expansion:orth:beyond_askey>`__.
-Thus, the primary
-computational effort resides in evaluating the numerator, which is evaluated numerically using sampling, quadrature, cubature, or sparse
+where the univariate inner products have simple closed form expressions for each polynomial in the Askey scheme and are readily computed as part of the numerically-generated solution procedures described in Section `1.1.2 <#uq:expansion:orth:beyond_askey>`__.
+Thus, the primary computational effort resides in evaluating the numerator, which is evaluated numerically using sampling, quadrature, cubature, or sparse